-Internal quality assurance refers to how the EPAO ensures valid, consistent and reliable EPA decisions.
-The EPAO must adhere to the requirements within the roles and responsibilities section and:
+Internal quality assurance refers to the strategies, policies and procedures that an EPAO must have in place to ensure valid, consistent and reliable EPA decisions.

+EPAOs for this EPA must adhere to the requirements within the roles and responsibilities table.

-- have effective and rigorous quality assurance systems and procedures that ensure fair, reliable and consistent EPA regardless of employer, place, time or independent assessor - appoint independent assessors who are competent to deliver the EPA and who: - hold, or are working towards, an assessor qualification - have professional body membership with: - a relevant mentoring professional body - meet the following minimum requirements: - assessors must have a minimum of 3 years mentoring experience - assessors must show evidence of relevant continuous professional development in mentoring practice within the past 2 years - operative induction training for anyone involved in the delivery or assessment of the EPA - provide training for independent assessors in good assessment practice, operating the assessment tools and making grading decisions - provide ongoing training for markers and invigilators - provide standardisation activity for this apprenticeship standard for all independent assessors: - before the conduct an EPA for the first time - if the EPA is updated - periodically as appropriate (a minimum of annually) - conduct effective moderation of EPA decisions and grades - conduct appeals where required, according to the EPAO's appeals procedure, reviewing and making final decisions on EPA decisions and grades - have no direct connection with the apprentice, their employer or training provider; in HEI
+They must also appoint independent assessors who:

+- have professional body membership with: A relevant mentoring professional body - meet the following minimum requirements: - assessors must have a minimum of 3 years mentoring experience - assessors must show evidence of relevant continuous professional development in mentoring practice within the past 2 years - operative induction training for anyone involved in the delivery or assessment of the epa - provide training for independent assessors in good assessment practice, operating the assessment tools and making grading decisions - provide ongoing training for markers and invigilators - provide standardisation activity for this apprenticeship standard for all independent assessors: - before the conduct an epa for the first time - if the epa is updated - periodically as appropriate (a minimum of annually) - conduct effective moderation of epa decisions and grades - conduct appeals where required, according to the epao's appeals procedure, reviewing and making final decisions on epa decisions and grades - have no direct connection with the apprentice, their employer or training provider; in hei